 If you’re hungry and want to try everything, go for the Royal Rumble (S$5.90 or about $4.29).
 This filling dish included rice, sambal, fried chicken, fried egg, fried anchovies, otak-otak, and sliced cucumbers.

-Another crucial component of nasi lemak is sambal.
-Sambal is a type of spicy chili paste common in Southeast Asia.
-The sambal at Selera Rasa was made fresh using chili peppers imported from India.
 The deep red sauce was not only spicy and salty but sweet.
 It was like a smoky, spicy chili jam.
-The spicy sambal was best mixed with the coconut rice, but honesty, it tasted good on everything or on its own.
+The spicy sambal paired best with the coconut rice, yet it was delicious on everything or even by itself.

-I enjoyed how crispy and crunchy the chicken wing was.
-Before being deep fried, the chicken was dipped in batter.
-Exactly what was in this batter was a closely guarded secret.
-While the crust was crunchy, it was very greasy and rich, so make sure to grab a few napkins.
-It wasn’t the juiciest chicken I have ever had but the meat was tender and delicious.
-I really enjoyed the difference of textures between the crispy crust and tender chicken on the inside.
+While the crust was crunchy, it was greasy and rich, so grab a few napkins.
+It wasn’t the juiciest chicken I have ever had, but the meat was tender and delicious.
+I enjoyed the difference in textures between the crispy crust and the tender meat inside.

 Conclusion